cwebber/racket2-rfcs/wraith/wraith.md

 The indentation does not group anything together if `a` is a `#:` keyword or a `.` dot.

+Wraith only considers leading indentation, because indentation within a line cannot be calculated exactly in the general case.

+For example, the indentation of this opening parenthesis depends on geopolitics, because regional-indicator symbols can be two or one letters wide depending on whether the region is defined on the system at the current time:

+🇩🇩 (a
+   a_or_b?)

 # Drawbacks
 [drawbacks]: #drawbacks